 Write in English

 Because narrative paragraphs resemble fiction (an untrue story), you have a little more freedom to write the story in the style you prefer.
 This is known as artistic freedom or artistic license.
-You can use the first person narrative style and include words that clearly refer to you (I, me, my, mine, etc.), or you can try to tell the story from a purely objective point of view that is not personal, but gives a straight-forward, factual account of what happened.
+You can use the first-person narrative style and include words that clearly refer to you (I, me, my, mine, etc.), or you can try to tell the story from a purely objective point of view that is not personal but gives a straight-forward, factual account of what happened.

 If your teacher asks you to write about a personal experience, try to tell it by using the first person.
 This is the easiest style in which to write something.
-You might choose something that you remember well, or something that changed you life.
+You might choose something that you remember well or something that changed your life.
 Teachers who work with a large number of foreign-born students often ask them to write about the time they first arrived in the United States.
 That’s a good assignment because it allows you to write in the first person and the details in this kind of paragraph are likely to be very vivid.
 Here’s an example:

 I remember when I first arrived in the United States.
 Even before the plane landed, the little windows in the airplane revealed snow and ice-covered houses and buildings.
-As I walked off the plane, cold air crept though the corrugated ramp that led to the airport terminal.
+As I walked off the plane, cold air crept through the corrugated ramp that led to the airport terminal.
 Some people inside the airport were wearing big coats and hats, which I had seen on television, but never up close.
 I felt a little dizzy and needed to sit down, and then my cell phone rang.
 It was my Aunt Sophia.
 She was waiting for me outside in the passenger pick-up area, so I walked quickly to the exit, forgetting all about my luggage.
 When the sliding glass door opened to the outside, there was my aunt–a woman I hadn’t seen in over ten years–wearing a parka and waving her arms frantically in my direction.

 The topic sentence in this paragraph is the first sentence, I remember when I first arrived in the United States.
 The supporting sentences that follow should be about this experience and how it is still remembered.
-The concluding sentence in this kind of a paragraph would lead to the action in the next paragraph–if there is one.
+The concluding sentence in this kind of paragraph would lead to the action in the next paragraph–if there is one.

 The sequence of activity can be implied or reassembled by the reader as demonstrated in this paragraph:

 Those of us who found out early that our teacher would be Mr. Fine shuddered to think of having to spend an entire year in his classroom, trapped and subjected to months of unending terror.
 We’d heard stories.
 We knew.
-Then a month before school was to begin, a list mysteriously surfaced showing the names of all the sixth grade students at Fairmont Elementary, their teachers, and their classrooms.
+Then a month before school was to begin, a list mysteriously surfaced showing the names of all the sixth-grade students at Fairmont Elementary, their teachers, and their classrooms.
 Normally such information wasn’t known until the first week of classes, but John Patrick’s mother was a secretary at the school, and somehow this list appeared.
 It didn’t matter how it was found, or who exactly leaked the information.
-It was that cold list of names that would cause a couple dozen eleven-year olds to panic.
+It was that cold list of names that would cause a couple of dozen eleven-year-olds to panic.
 But as it turns out, we were all wrong about Mr. Fine.